lab101/Framed/README.md

 Check the **[this video](https://vimeo.com/508517646/c90b0e026f )** on how to do the above.

-# Templates
+# Template
-If you want load files as background sequence put them in assets/templates.
+If you want load files as background sequence put them in assets/template.
 The software will scale them to scene size so make sure they have the same ratio.

 # Hotkeys